To focus on children and young peoples strengths and abilities, helping them to build on their

 Students and their families are invited to take part in solution focused family sessions where the school feels that: the family are hard to reach, there is a communication breakdown between parent(s) and children or parent(s) and school, where there are attendance issues etc.

 These can be one off sessions or a series of sessions lasting an hour a session.
-Up to two volunteers are attached to each family.

-Training is available to teaching staff who would like to adapt a solution focused way of working into their class rooms.
+Coaching is available to teaching staff who would like to adapt a solution focused way of working into their class rooms.
 Teaching staff are shown how to get the best out of their students without having to spend hours preparing.
 Solution focused work can be incorporated when differentiating work using the scaling questions.
 Staff also benefit when setting new targets for themselves and students.
 Coaching for Teachers is particularly useful to new teaching staff and as part of personal development.

 We are more than happy to attend school coffee mornings, information fairs etc to talk to parents on the following topics: Encouraging good school attendance, supporting your child through school transitions and exams, Positive parenting and the importance of working with the school.